jckarter/clay/doc/language-reference.md

 #### Initialization statements

 The above assignment operators assume that the values being assigned have already been initialized.
 If the prior value owns resources, the `assign` implementation needs to adjust or release those resources to accommodate the new value.
-However, if the value being updated is uninitialized, such as when it comes from a primitive memory allocator like `malloc` or is a [named return value](#namedreturnvalues), this cannot be done safely, as indeed, there are no already-existing resources to manage.
+However, if the value being updated is uninitialized, such as when it comes from a primitive memory allocator like `malloc` or is a [named return value](#namedreturnvalues), the value has no defined state, and there are no already-existing resources to manage.
 In these cases, initialization must be performed instead of assignment.

     // Example
     main() {